Palak3125/Palak3125/README.md

 # 💫 About Me:
-## Hi, I'm Palak Dwivedi✨<br> 🧠 Electronics And Communication Engineering student at Indian Institiute of Information Technology
+## Hi, I'm Palak Dwivedi✨<br> 🧠 Electronics And Communication Engineering student at Indian Institiute of Information Technology,Surat

 ## 🌐 Socials: